 I urge you to try this system if you can.
 Make a pledge to ditch your fear of using credit cards.
 Make a pledge that you will make all your bill payment activities actually lead to better credit.
 Make a pledge that you will use this newfound knowledge to make these important changes in your life.
 And realize it will take time and practice.
 Remember, Rome wasn’t built in a day.

-Andrea Davis is a licensed Real estate broker in the state of Georgia, many years experience working in the Atlanta real estate market, licensed since 1996.
-As a former loan officer, Andrea is passionate about educating buyers, sellers and renters, and firmly believes in the power of education and knowledge.
-Send questions to her at email@example.com.
+Andrea Davis is a licensed Real estate broker in the state of Georgia, with many years experience working in the Atlanta real estate market.
+With loads of experience in the mortgage and real estate industry, Andrea is passionate about educating buyers, sellers and renters, and firmly believes in the power of education and knowledge.
+Send questions to her at firstname.lastname@example.org.

 www.CHRAtlanta.com | www.AndreaDavis.net | www.GeorgiaHomesForRent.net